 When digging for local keywords, even the last minute details are important.
 Word order is one of them.
 It matters if you choose to optimize for “bookshop Atlanta” or “Atlanta bookshop” on Google.com.

 Squirrly Keyword Research algorithm knows that and acts accordingly by displaying keyword insights which help you pick the best phrases:

-Although this keyword is easy to rank for, you can see the exact search is low, which means people in Atlanta don’t search for books using the keyword we exemplified above.
+This keyword has a modest ranking chance, and you can see the search volume is low, which means people in Atlanta don’t search for books using the keyword we exemplified above.
 So, you should go further and explore other options.